 You don’t need a guru to tell you that physical and mental health share an unbreakable bond.
-From what you eat and the way you exercise to the fragrances you choose, taking good care of one means doing the same for the other… which actually makes life a little easier, when you think about it.
-Happy days.
+From what you eat and the way you exercise to the fragrances you choose, taking good care of one means doing the same for the other.

-The coronavirus pandemic is enough to rattle even the most zen of individuals, so whether the ‘new normal’ has you feeling anxious, or you’re fighting an ongoing battle against low moods and waning motivation, Ayurvedic science can offer solutions and tools to help you.
+Plus, whether you’re fighting an ongoing battle against low moods and waning motivation or simply feel a little out of whack, Ayurvedic science can offer solutions and tools to help you.

 1. Heal from within using Ayurvedic herbal supplements

 In an ideal world, we’d get everything we need from diet alone, but it’s not so easy in today’s pre-picked, pre-packaged era.
-Thanks to the wonders of modern medicine and science, we can carefully craft supplements that tick all the right boxes in one simple step.
-We’ve developed a new Mind Tonic supplement which blends eleven natural Ayurvedic ingredients scientifically proven to bring balance to busy minds.
-Here are three key ingredients that it includes that we think everyone should have on their radar.
+However, thanks to the wonders of modern medicine and science, we can carefully craft supplements that tick all the right boxes in one simple step.

-Another way to be mindful in your day-to-day life beyond the act of meditation is to introduce intentional practices, like journaling (think less ‘Dear Diary’ and more satisfying lists) or any activities that involve tracking and reflecting on your thoughts.
-It might sound like a superficial act, but positivepsychology.com lists a whopping 83 benefits of journaling, from reducing stress to boosting your mood.
-Start by noting down thoughts and moods that have been on your mind at the end of each day, and see where it takes you.
+Another way to be mindful in your day-to-day life, beyond the act of meditation, is to introduce intentional practices such as journaling.
+It might sound like a superficial act, but there’s a whopping 83 benefits of journaling including stress reduction and boosted moods.
+Start by noting down thoughts that have been on your mind at the end of each day, and see where it takes you.

 3. Work out which workout is best for you

 All forms of exercise are good for you, but not all exercise was created equal.
-Just like different people need different nutrients in their diets to get the most out of what they eat, the type of exercise you do can hugely influence how good you feel inside and out.
-Ayurveda teaches that each person has a unique ‘Dosha’ make-up which influences our body type and personality among other things.
+Just like different people need different nutrients in their diets, the type of exercise you do can hugely influence how good you feel, inside and out.
+Ayurvedic practitioners say that each person has a unique ‘dosha’ make-up - Vata, Pitta and Kapha - which influence our body types and personality among other things.

-Understanding your Dosha can help you to learn which type of workout is going to best balance your body and mind.
-For example, if your primary Dosha is the fiery Pitta force, you’ll feel great after swimming, because the calm, water-based activity brings balance… but competitive team sports might leave you feeling wound-up and agitated.
-Airy, changeable Vata should take up yoga to help them slow down and ground themselves, but avoid high-intensity activity that will tire them quickly.
+Understanding your dosha can help you to learn which type of workout is going to best balance your body and mind.
+For example, if your primary dosha is the fiery Pitta force, you’ll feel great after swimming because the calm, water-based activity can help to focus your mind.
+In contrast, competitive team sports might leave you feeling wound-up and agitated.
+Airy and changeable Vata should take up yoga to help them slow down but avoid high-intensity activity that will tire them quickly.
 For grounded, earth-and-water-centered Kapha, sustained exercises like jogging will invigorate, while slow-moving ones like golf will only slow you down.

 4. Teach yourself to form positive habits

-This again comes down to the Doshas, which peak and trough at various times throughout the day.
+Again, this Ayurvedic treatment comes down to the doshas, which peak and trough at various times throughout the day.
 First thing in the morning, slow Kapha tends to dominate, making this a great time to exercise.
 During the middle of the day, fiery Pitta allows for the logical aspects of your brain to flourish, resulting in productivity and focus.
-As the day winds down, your focus will wane as airy Vata takes over and offers a brilliant window for creative tasks and inspiration-seeking.
+And as the day winds down, your focus will wane as airy Vata takes over and offers a brilliant window for creative tasks and inspiration-seeking.

-There’s no such thing as a universally ‘good diet’ — each of our unique selves needs something different to be at its best physically and mentally.
-One of the most interesting lessons Ayurveda teaches us is that our gut’s health can influence the way we feel throughout the rest of our body and mind, so keeping a happy, healthy gut can fast-track your route to holistic health.
+There’s no such thing as a universally ‘good diet’.
+Everybody needs something different to be at their best, physically and mentally.
+One of the most interesting lessons that Ayurveda offers is that our gut health can influence the way we feel throughout the rest of our body and mind, though.
+For this reason, keeping a happy, healthy gut can fast-track your route to holistic health.

-These are just five of the many ways that introducing Ayurvedic products and practices into your life can help you manage your mental health… but the key is to remember one of the basic teachings of the ancient science: to always strive for balance, and not perfection.
+These are just five of the many ways that you can achieve a balanced mind using Ayurveda science.
+The key thing to remember is that one of the basic teachings of Ayurvedic medicine is to always strive for balance, and not perfection.

-We’re in a constant state of flux and the more we can learn to shift and adapt along with these natural forces at work in our bodies, the calmer and more in control we’ll feel.
-Watch out for our all-natural, vegan Deja Mind Tonic capsules launching soon, which blend 11 Ayurvedic herbs to help calm and balance the mind.
+Us humans are in a constant state of flux and the more we can learn to shift and adapt along with these natural forces in our bodies, the calmer and more in control we’ll feel.
+For more information about our supplements and Ayurvedic products, drop us a message on Instagram or shop the full range here.